PG1003/brle/README.md

 ## Features

-* Optimized for long sequences of ones or zeros.
+* Optimized for sequences of ones or zeros.
+* Robust
-* Robust; the decoder does not depend on previously decoded data.
+  * The encoder and decoder does not depend on previously processed data.
+  * Fixed size RLE data [blocks](#Block-format).
 * Compress and expand data in a single pass.
 * No buffering of input data or output data.

 ## Requirements

-A C++ compiler with a standard library that has the bit operation libaray `<bit>` is required.
-This library is part of the C++20 standard and comes whith MSVC 19.28 (VS 2019 16.8), GCC libstd++ 9 and Clang libc++ 9.
-You may need to enable C++20 for your compiler to it compile.
+A C++14 compiler when using the library or when building the test program.
+The [brle utility](#brle-utility) requires at least a C++17 compliant compiler.

 ## Goals